-I've been a loyal purchaser of padlocks from the American
+I was a loyal purchaser of padlocks from the American

 Lock Company for about thirty years.
 When the company was